geopm/theta-tutorial/QUICKSTART.md

         }
     }

-As a first integration with GEOPM simply adding calls to:
+As a first integration with GEOPM, simply adding calls to:

     geopm_prof_epoch()
     geopm_prof_region()